-For all cites in Section 4.2.6 through Section 4.2.8.1, please refer to the contract for all requirements.
+For all cites in Section 4.2.9 through Section 4.2.9.1, please refer to the contract for all requirements.

-4.2.9 Durable Medical Equipment (DME)
+4.2.10 Durable Medical Equipment (DME)

-Section 4.2.9 through Section 4.2.9.1: Durable Medical Equipment includes but is not limited to medical products; surgical supplies; and equipment such as wheelchairs, traction equipment, walkers, canes, crutches, ventilators, prosthetic and orthotic devices, oxygen, hearing aid services (provided by MCO only), and other medically needed items when ordered by a Physician as Medically Necessary in the treatment of a specific medical condition.
+Durable Medical Equipment (DME) includes but is not limited to medical products; surgical supplies; and equipment such as wheelchairs, traction equipment, walkers, canes, crutches, ventilators, prosthetic and orthotic devices, oxygen, hearing aid services (provided by MCO only), and other medically needed items when ordered by a Physician as Medically Necessary in the treatment of a specific medical condition.